chayavogel/Phase-3-Project/README.md

 This is a command line interface (CLI) application that allows users to explore the one-to-many relationship of planets and their multiple moons.
 It can easily be adapted to represent many other one-to-many relationships.

-A moon has one parent planet.
-This is a many-to-one relationship model.
-A parent planet can have many moons.
-This is a one-to-many relationship model.

 ---

 ## Visuals